ncatlab/nlab-content/pages/2/2/3/7/7322/content.md

-Thorsten Altenkirch ist associate professor for [[computer science]] at University of Nottingham.
+Thorsten Altenkirch is an associate professor for [[computer science]] at University of Nottingham.

 * [webpage](http://www.cs.nott.ac.uk/~txa/)